ferdy/.emacs.d/README.md

 $ sudo make install
 $ make clean
 ```
-I would also recommend you upgrade every package installed regularly.
+I would also recommend you regularly upgrade every package installed.
 You can
 easily do it with [Paradox](https://github.com/Bruce-Connor/paradox), which is
 bound to ```C-c a p```.